peyneau/spGen/README.md

   * `scipy`
   * `pyyaml`

-Install them with pip if needed.
-For instance, NumPy can be installed using the following command:
+Install them with pip if needed, using the following command:

 ```bash
 pip install numpy scipy pyyaml